 ““Like many other newcomers, my first priority was to rent an apartment.
 It didn’t take me long to figure out that having a bank account was essential in order to be able to rent an apartment – something I came to realize whilst I was already mid-apartment search.
 Being unaware of the various financial products, service charges, and fees led me to spend more money than I ever needed to in that first experience.
 In hindsight, I wish I had gathered more details around financial wellbeing before I moved, or knew where to seek out accurate information.”

-Open an RBC newcomer account while in quarantine or even before you arrive in Canada
+Open an RBC newcomer account even before you arrive in Canada

 Banking in Canada may be different from what you’re used to.
 RBC can help you understand how it works here so that you’re prepared when you arrive.
 Book a phone appointment now to speak to an RBC Advisor and learn more about how to open a bank account.